xyfke/gmail-scripts/README.md

 - drafts.create: 10 tokens

-We overcome this restriction by using a sleep timer which pauses the execution of the program by a minute before continuing on.
+We overcome the user restriction by adding a sleep timer which pauses the execution of the program by a minute in between to stay under the limit threshold.

 A thread typically consists of one or more related messages.
 Both threads and messages are searchable using query formats.
 The syntax of searching is displayed in this [table](https://support.google.com/mail/answer/7190).